pjakiela/ECON370/11-text.md

 The objective of this lab is to adapt the template (available in [R](ECON370-lab11-2025-template.R) or [Python](ECON370-lab11-2025-template.py)) to cluster NBER working papers from two programs based on the abstracts.
 The template does this for Development Economics and Labor Studies.
-You must choose to different NBER programs.
+You must choose two different NBER programs.
 You should identify a (relatively) stable clustering that groups papers in a sensible way.
 You should extend the template as needed to identify the best possible clustering, including at least some of the following:

 - Increasing the number of clusters
-- Including additional preprocessing or stemming to group related words
+- Including additional preprocessing or stemming to group related words or exclude context specific stopwords
+- Excluding any words that only appear in a single working paper
+- Including (selected?) bigrams in addition to individual words
 - Using TF-IDF instead of term frequencies
-- Excluding any words that only appear in a single working paper
 - Clustering by principal components rather than term frequencies themselves

 <br>